algosup/2023-2024-project-4-sportshield-team-2/Documents/functionalSpecifications.md

   - She hopes the system is secured and she will not receive false positive.

 #### Challenges
-  - Ashley needs to be able to let her skies in outdoor lockers without the sportshield freeze.
+  - Ashley needs to be able to let her skies in outdoor lockers without the SportShield freeze.
   - She needs to be able to use it during the entire week without running out of battery.
   - She needs to by notice if someone touch to her skies.